 Each season, members pay a $25 planting fee at sign-up.
-This helps to cover the cost of seeds, farming equipment, and labor as we gear up for the growing season.
+This helps to cover the cost of seeds, supplies, and labor as we gear up for the growing season.
 Then once the season’s harvest begins, the cost of your weekly share depends on the size of produce share you selected (Regular: $33, Large: $41, or Mini: $25), and any additional items you’ve added on to your produce share, like eggs or beef.

 When is your growing season?

 Because Texas winters are so mild, we can grow food almost year round.
-We’re currently offering CSA shares for three seasons each year: spring (April–June), summer (June–August), and fall (October–December).
-Each season runs for approximately 10 weeks, although extreme weather can occasionally cut them short or make for a late start.
+We’re currently offering CSA shares for three main seasons each year: spring (April–June), summer (June–August), and fall (October–December).
+Each of these seasons runs for approximately 8-10 weeks, although extreme weather can occasionally cut them short or make for a late start.

 How do I sign up?

 It’s easy!
 Simply click here to join our coming Spring 2024 season and create your member account.
-Through your account you will (1) select your pick-up site, (2) choose your share size, (3) select any add-on items you want to subscribe to, (4) confirm your payment method, and (5) enter your contact information.
+First you will (1) choose your pick up site, (2) select your share size, (3) select any add-on items you want to subscribe to, (4) confirm and save your payment method, and (5) pay for your planting fee.